What If The Beneficiary of a Will Has Died?

 But many wills do not define the residuary estate this way.
 In that situation, if the alternate beneficiary is not available (or none was named), look to see whether or not your state's anti-lapse law applies.

-Every state (except Louisiana) has an "anti-lapse" law, which tries to guess what the will-maker would have wanted when a will gift to a relative fails.
+Every state (except Louisiana) has an "anti-lapse" law, which tries to guess what the will maker would have wanted when a gift to a relative fails.
 Unless the will named an alternate beneficiary, anti-lapse laws generally give property to the children of the deceased beneficiary.
 For example, if a woman left money to her daughter, and the daughter died first, the money would go to the daughter's children.

 Anti-lapse laws commonly apply only if the deceased beneficiary:

-• was either the will-maker's grandparent or a direct descendant of a grandparent (parent, sibling, niece or nephew, uncle or aunt, first cousin, and so forth), and
+• was either the will maker's grandparent or a direct descendant of a grandparent (parent, sibling, niece or nephew, uncle or aunt, first cousin, and so forth), and

-These laws almost never apply to a beneficiary who isn't related by blood to the will-maker.
+These laws almost never apply to a beneficiary who isn't related by blood to the will maker.
 That means spouses are not covered.
-So if the will leaves everything to the surviving spouse and doesn't name an alternate beneficiary, children from the surviving spouse's previous marriage would not inherit.
-Instead, the property would pass as if there were no will.
+So if the will leaves everything to the spouse and doesn't name an alternate beneficiary, children from the spouse's previous marriage would not inherit under anti-lapse laws.
+If the anti-lapse law doesn't apply because the beneficiary was not a blood relative covered by the statute, the statute may state that the gift goes into the residuary estate.
+Otherwise, the gift will go to the will maker's heirs under intestate succession laws (see the following section).

 Expert Help to Figure Out Who Inherits